Ferret Illness & Disease

 Poop Chart – Yes, ferret owners are feces examiners.
 An occasional bout of diarrhea or a bit of green, or mucousy poop is usually nothing for concern.
 As the adage goes, “what goes in is what comes out.”
 The issue is one of does it persist beyond a day or so and what else is happening?
 How is your ferret acting?
 Is it behaving normally?
 Did you change her diet?
 Even humans have an “off” day in bowel movements.
 So do our companions.
 A watchful eye on the litter habits can help clue us in to impending issues.
 Seek treatment before problems escalate.
 Early intervention saves both lives and money.

-Other Major Illness
+Major Preventable Illness

 CDV – Canine Distemper – this is an almost 100% fatal virus that affects ferrets.
 However, it is nearly 100% preventable through proper vaccination.